I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 "We have to borrow a mattress," Natsume explained, leading the way toward a house whose door had fallen off entirely.
 "We can just take one of the extra ones, no one will mind.
 Three beds will be a little crowded, so I'll sleep outside-"

-"Actually," Ginko said, as he watched Natsume, with a triumphant expression, emerge from the doorway dragging a mattress that didn't seem any worse for the wear, "I thought I'd sleep on the beach tonight.
+"Actually," Ginko said, as he watched Natsume tug apart and then refold a mattress that didn't seem any worse for the wear, "I thought I'd sleep on the beach tonight.
 The weather's perfect for it."

 Natsume looked uncertain.
-He shifted the mattress from shoulder to shoulder, looking down at the ground, before eventually looking up and asking, "Can I join you?"
+He shifted the folded mattress from arm to arm, looking down at the ground, before eventually looking up and asking, "Can I join you?"

 "Sure," Ginko said.